-As I wrote about a couple of days ago, the US Amex Membership Rewards program is offering a 30% bonus on points transfers to Virgin Atlantic Flying Club through September 12, 2018.
+Yesterday I wrote about how the US Amex Membership Rewards program is offering a 30% bonus when you transfer points to Virgin Atlantic Flying Club through July 1, 2019.

 While Flying Club is far from my favorite loyalty program, they have some incredible niche redemptions that you won’t find through other programs, that can make accruing Flying Club miles with a specific use in mind an excellent idea.

 Virgin Atlantic Flying Club has a zone based award chart for travel on ANA, and the redemption rates are as follows: